Black History Month Lessons & Resources, Grades K-5

 - Timelines, Quizzes, Coloring Pages, and Activity Books

-Legacy: Being Black in America (60 minutes)
+Legacy: Black and White in America

 The Black Press: Soldiers without Swords (86 minutes)

 The site provides a timeline, transcript of the film, interactive activities, lesson plans for grades 3-4, biographies of past journalists and interviews with modern journalists.
 The DVD may be available in local libraries.

 Faubourg Tremé: The Untold Story of Black New Orleans (68 minutes)

 Considered the oldest black neighborhood in America, Faubourg Tremé is the origin of the southern civil rights movement and the birthplace of jazz.
 Check local listings to see when it airs on a local PBS station.

 Chemist Percy Lavon Julian struggled against racism as he pursued research with steroids and alkaloids and helped to create affordable and effective treatments for rheumatoid arthritis and glaucoma.
 A teacher’s guide has student activities.
 (The program is in 13 chapters and can be watched online.)